 Polyphenol Estimator

-This start guide shows you how to take your ASA24 or NHANES dietary data and estimate polyphenol intake using the FooDB and calculate the dietary inflammatory index (Shivapppa et al. 2013).
+This start guide shows you how to take your ASA24 or NHANES dietary data and estimate polyphenol intake using FooDB and calculate the dietary inflammatory index (Shivapppa et al. 2013).
 Example ASA24 data, borrowed from the DietDiveR Repository, is provided for you to test.
 Check out the example file here to see the input structure required for Polyphenol Estimator.

 1. Download the entire repository directly here then unzip the folder.